 I had the honor and privilege of clerking for Judge Reinhardt in 1983-84.
 We happened to talk after the Supreme Court ordered re-argument in Dimaya.
 He suggested that Dimaya would lose and bluntly said something like “nothing good will come of this.”
 I disagreed.
 He told me that I was not simply wrong but was no less than “dead wrong.”
 The Judge sadly passed away before the Supreme Court decided Sessions v.
 Dimaya.
 But, I am confident that Judge Reinhardt would have been pleased -- quite pleased, in fact -- that his prediction, not mine, proved dead wrong.
 Judge Reinhardt would have especially appreciated the delicious irony that he relied on an opinion by Justice Scalia in his opinion and that the Supreme Court agreed with him.

 As an aside, I must express gratitude to Judge Reinhardt for sparking my interest in immigration law.
 As a young and inexperienced law clerk, I had little interest in immigration cases.
 Judge Reinhardt pushed back.
 What I really mean to say is that he yelled at me.
 He was determined not to have our laws grudgingly interpreted against people in need.
-Judge Reinhardt once told me that the nation had turned its back on Jewish people during World War II.
+Judge Reinhardt once told me that the nation had turned its back on Jewish people fleeing Nazi Germany during World War II.
 It was wrong then and it was wrong now for the nation to turn its back on immigrants.
 His strongly held views on immigration in many ways influenced my entire academic career, for which I am forever indebted.

 The Supreme Court’s recent immigration decisions unquestionably show the continuation of the move of immigration law toward the legal mainstream and away from “immigration exceptionalism.”
 That does not, of course, mean that immigrants will always win.
-What it does mean is that we generally will see the Supreme Court in immigration cases.
+What it does mean is that we generally will see the Supreme Court in immigration cases:

 Apply ordinary modes of statutory interpretation;